mdreece/ChatGPT3-Blender_Addon/README.md

 !!!
 FOR MIRCOSOFT WINDOWS OS ONLY !!!

 The ChatGPT-3 Integration Addon allows Blender users to generate text responses to a prompt using OpenAI's GPT-3 API.
-The generated response can be displayed in the Text Editor or saved as a new script, or executed directly in Blender (results may vary)
+The generated response can be displayed in the Text Editor. (results may vary)
 Installation
 To install the addon, follow these steps: